More Magic of Lovecraft: Grimoires of the Cthulhu Mythos

 Although he’s now recognized worldwide as a great American author, Lovecraft was virtually unknown during his lifetime.
 He also shares the strange honor with other talented Americans – like comedian Jerry Lewis – of being venerated by French intellectuals.
 Lovecraft’s pulp horror fiction is a topic in the work of philosophers Deleuze and Guatarri in their celebrated book A Thousand Plateaus.

-In a future installments I’ll dive headfirst into occultists’ fixation with Lovecraft, the Necronomicon, and other delights.
+In a future installments I’ll dive further into occultists’ fixation with Lovecraft, the Necronomicon, and other delights.
 TTFN

 Sources